UIbrohimov/django-sso-test/README.md

-# django-sso-test build on djnago-simple-sso by @divio
+# django-sso-test build on django-simple-sso by @divio

 ## This project is for testing functionality of the django-simple-sso